 Q: Is liposuction effective?

-A: The results from liposuction can be very effective and dramatic if performed for the right reason – to remove localized fat deposits that remain despite dieting and exercise.
+A: The results from liposuction can be very effective and dramatic if performed for the right reasons and by someone with extensive training in and experience doing it – like a reputable board certified plastic surgeon.
+It is ideally used for the removal of localized fat deposits that remain despite dieting and exercise and where there is little to no skin laxity.
 Liposuction is not a weight loss procedure.

 Q: Is liposuction safe?